coffee stain coffee drip

 ‘Mis-‘, ‘Dis-‘, & ‘Mal-‘ Information

 In 1643 the English Parliament enacted the “Ordinance for Correcting and Regulating the Abuses of the Press”, it’s role was to quell the distribution of “scandalous” or “unlicensed” printed materials.
-It required that any sale or production of publications be licensed under the authority of Parliament, and they made The London Stationer’s Company (which held a monopoly over the publishing industry) agents for this ruling body.
+It required that any sale or production of publications be licensed under the authority of Parliament, and they made The London Stationer’s Company (which held a monopoly over the publishing industry) enforcement agents for this ruling body.
 They were given authority to search out and seize unlicensed publications, destroy the material and the printing machines that produced it, as well as arrest those who dared to print what was unapproved.
 Ultimately this led to the bureaucratic control of information and established a censorship regime for the dissemination of knowledge to the public.
 This ordinance was adopted to replace the prior “Star Chamber” (a body of the reigning monarch’s advisors) which had abused it’s position by engaging in the silencing of political opposition; and not so ironically this replacement took up the same mantle in very short order.
-While politicians have always claimed that this type of control will only be used to protect the masses from the distribution of lies, of course in action those in power only use such authority to simply maintain and grow their own power.
+While political types have always claimed that this sort of control will only be used to protect the masses from the distribution of lies, of course in action those in power only use such authority to simply maintain and grow their own power.
 If one might venture to criticize a policy that the bureaucracy seeks to implement, they’re simply restrained from voicing their disapproval, and ‘the problem’ disappears.

 “The people shall not be deprived or abridged of their right to speak, to write, or to publish their sentiments; and the freedom of the press, as one of the great bulwarks of liberty, shall be inviolable.”